📚 Books listed on the website are not necessarily in stock and may need to be ordered 📚 (1/2)

 DUA LIPA'S SERVICE95

-OBSERVER, BOOK OF THE DAY
+'An intimate, courageous chronicle of life' OBSERVER, BOOK OF THE DAY

-'A hugely important book'
+'A hugely important book' BERNARDINE EVARISTO

 'A deeply moving collective memoir' LYSE DOUCET

-These women had been brought together as a writing group.
-They were about to publish their first collection of short stories, while working regular day jobs.
-Some were students, some newly married, one was a grandmother: all were afraid of what was now to come.
-Over the next year, in the makeshift refuge of their WhatsApp group, they shared the day-to-day reality of life after a fall.
+These women had been brought together as a writing group and were about to publish their first collection of short stories.
+Some were students, some newly married, one was a grandmother; all were afraid of what was now to come.
+Over the next year, in their makeshift online refuge, they shared the day-to-day reality of life after the Taliban retook Afghanistan.
+This is their collective diary, forming a powerful chorus of resistance and solidarity.

-'Its courage is momentous'
+'Its courage is momentous' ALI SMITH

 Publisher: Hodder & Stoughton